AstrobioMike/AstrobioMike.github.io/R/basics.md

 ---
 <br>
 # Some practice data
-**If you are not using the binder environment**, but want to follow along with this page, copy and paste the following commands into your terminal to get set up with a small, temporary working directory that has the files I'll be working with.
-If you're unfamiliar with working at the command line, and would like to get to know it better, consider running through [this page](/bash/bash_intro_binder){:target="_blank"} when you can 🙂
+**If you are not using the binder environment**, but want to follow along with this page, copy and paste the following commands into your terminal to get set up with a small, temporary working directory that has the files we'll be working with.
+If you're unfamiliar with working at the command line, and would like to get to know it better, consider running through [the Unix crash course here](/unix/unix-intro){:target="_blank"} when you can 🙂

 <center><b>SKIP THESE COMMANDS IF YOU ARE WORKING IN THE BINDER ENVIRONMENT SHOWN IN THE PICTURE ABOVE</b></center><br>